nouhoum/ansible-ec2-play/README.md

 | `postgresEnv` | Installs Postgres on a generic AWS EC2 instance, as an alternative to using an AWS RDS Postgres instance such as those created by `bin/rdsCreate`.
 Use `bin/psql` to restore the database before running `playLaunch` |

 ## hosts.ini
-This file drives the Ansible scripts.
+This file drives the Ansible scripts to provision various types of servers.
-It is automatically maintained through the bash scripts in the `bin/` directory.
+`hosts.ini` is automatically maintained through the bash scripts in the `bin/` directory.
+Once a server is provisioned it should be removed from `hosts.ini`.

-This file contains 3 sections:
+`hosts.ini` contains 3 sections:

-4. A section listing the EC2 domain names of generic EC2 servers: `generic.domains`
+4. A section listing the EC2 domain names of generic EC2 servers to be provioned: `generic.domains`
-5. A section listing the EC2 domain names of Play servers: `playServer.domains`
+5. A section listing the EC2 domain names of Play servers to be provioned: `playServer.domains`
-6. A section listing the EC2 domain names of Postgres servers: `postgresServer.domains`
+6. A section listing the EC2 domain names of Postgres servers to be provioned: `postgresServer.domains`

 ````